 The nice thing is that I did have an amazing horse, Shady, so whenever I would feel myself slipping, I could slow her down and she’d immediately walk so I could compose myself.

-- Kept my shoulders back
+- Keeping my shoulders back

-- Kept my hands quiet and steady
+- Keeping my hands quiet and steady

 What Makes it Hard to Ride With No Stirrups?